-- A station of the second phase of the western metro extension (to be opened in 2023) - An estimated 14,000 passengers will use the Espoonlahti metro station daily - A feeder bus terminal for metro-bus connections - Potential for market-based 'last mile' shared mobility services as an active metro station area
+- Espoonlahti metro station: a new station of the second phase of the western metro extension opened in December 2022 - An estimated 14,000 passengers will use the Espoonlahti metro station daily - A feeder bus terminal for metro-bus connections opened in February 2023 - Potential for market-based 'last mile' shared mobility services as an active metro station area

-Figure 10.
+Figure 11 (right).
 The mobility connections in Lippulaiva blocks.
 Source: Citycon Oyj.

-Figure 11.
-Initial sketches of the Espoonlahti metro station located below Lippulaiva, to be opened in 2023.
-Each station on the metro line has a specific theme and art work: 'The station's atmosphere is inspired by the nearby swimming centre in its colour tones, lighting and materials', as stated in the Länsimetro website.
-Source: Länsimetro Oy [17].
+Figure 10 (left).
+Espoonlahti metro station opened in December 2022.
+The station's atmosphere is inspired by the nearby swimming centre in its colour tones, lighting and materials', as stated in the Länsimetro website [17].
+Source: Citycon Oyj.